percona/pmm-doc/docs/get-started/alerting.md

 ## Contact points

-Contact points specify how PMM should deliver Grafana-managed alerts.
-When an alert fires, PMM sends a notification to the specified contact points.
+Contact points specify where Percona Alerting should deliver notifications for Grafana-managed alerts.
+PMM can be configured via a Notification policy to send a notification to specified contact points whenever an alert is fired.

-Depending on the severity of an alert, you might want to send different alerts to different channels.
-For example, you can deliver common alerts via Slack channel, but send an email notification for potentially critical issues.
+Depending on the severity of an alert, you might want to send different alert notifications to different channels.
+For example, you can deliver common notifications via a Slack channel, but send an email notification for potentially critical issues.

-PMM uses Email as the default contact point but you can choose from a variety of contact points, including Slack, Email, Webhooks, PagerDuty, and more.
+Percona Alerting uses email as the default contact point but you can choose from a variety of other contact points, including Slack, Webhooks, PagerDuty, and more.

-Before PMM can send out email notifications via email contact points, you will need to:
+Before Percona Alerting can send out email notifications via email contact points, you will need to:

 1. Configure Email (SMTP) server settings.
 2. Configure a contact point to define the email delivery options